gileCAD/Gile.AutoCAD.Extension/README.md

 Reference one of these assemblies in AutoCAD .NET projects setting the Copy Locale property to True.

-Download the [assemblies](https://gilecad.azurewebsites.net/Resources/Gile.AutoCAD.Extension.zip) (Gile.AutoCAD.R20.Extension.dll for AutoCAD 2015 to 2024 or Gile.AutoCAD.R25.Extension.dll for AutoCAD 2025+).
+Download the [assemblies](https://gilecad.azurewebsites.net/Resources/Gile.AutoCAD.Extension.zip) (Gile.AutoCAD.R20.Extension.dll for AutoCAD 2015 to 2024, Gile.AutoCAD.R25.Extension.dll for AutoCAD 2025+).

 See the [documentation](https://gilecad.azurewebsites.net/Resources/AcadExtensionHelp/index.html).